“If you build it, they will come.”

 “As a sport that is proud of its history linking generations, Major League Baseball is excited to bring a regular season game to the site of Field of Dreams,” MLB commissioner Rob Manfred said, according to a MLB.com press release.
 “We look forward to celebrating the movie’s enduring message of how baseball brings people together at this special cornfield in Iowa.”

-Ticket sales for the major league game haven’t been announced yet, but Major League Baseball is reportedly planning to build a temporary 8,000-seat ballpark to hold this once-in-a-lifetime baseball game.
+Ticket sales for the major league game haven’t been announced yet, but Major League Baseball reportedly built a temporary 8,000-seat ballpark at this once-in-a-lifetime Field of Dreams site.
+It’s unclear if fans will even be allowed given questions about social distancing and the ongoing threat to public health caused by the COVID-19 virus.

 Can you think of anything more American?
 Don’t worry.
 I’ll wait.